libLAS/libLAS/python/README.txt

 libLAS - LAS 1.0/1.1/1.2 ASPRS LiDAR data translation toolset
 ******************************************************************************

 libLAS is a C/C++ library for reading and writing the very common `LAS` `LiDAR`_ format.
-The `ASPRS LAS format`_ is a sequential binary format used to store data from LiDAR sensors and by LiDAR processing software for data interchange and archival.
+The `ASPRS LAS format`_ is a sequential binary file format used to store data from LiDAR sensors and by LiDAR processing software for data interchange and archival.

+libLAS supports the ASPRS LAS format specification versions: 1.0, 1.1, 1.2.

 libLAS' initial development was supported in 2007-2008 by the `IGSB`_ of the Iowa DNR for use in its state-wide `LIDAR`_ project.
-Ongoing support for libLAS is provided by a number of organizations including the `U.S. Army Cold Regions Research and Engineering Laboratory`_.
+Later, support for libLAS was provided by a number of organizations including the `U.S. Army Cold Regions Research and Engineering Laboratory`_.

 .. _`U.S. Army Cold Regions Research and Engineering Laboratory` : http://www.crrel.usace.army.mil/

 Pre-requisites
 ------------------------------------------------------------------------------